 National Parks are the ideal destination for retirees not only because of the distinct natural beauty.
 But also because anyone over 62 visiting these protected lands can purchase a lifetime pass for a one time fee of $80.

-Retirees have the luxury of beating the summer crowds by planning a trip during the off season.
+Retirees have the luxury of beating the summer crowds by planning a trip during the offseason.
 Traveling during the parks “shoulder” season can sometimes cut the cost.
-Both accommodations and airline tickets may be but in half.
+Both accommodations and airline tickets may be cut in half.

 To help narrow the choices here are the five best national parks for retirees based on walkability.

 5 Best National Parks Based on Walkability

 - Yellowstone (Wyoming).
 Yellowstone is very flat in general, you can walk along the designated boardwalks to view the natural hot springs.
 Or get a close-up view of Yellowstone’s “supervolcano” also known as Old Faithful without gaining any elevation.